 Eimear McBride

-Eimear McBride is an Irish novelist known for her distinctive stream-of-consciousness writing style.
-She gained recognition with her debut novel 'A Girl Is a Half-formed Thing' (2013), which won the Bailey's Women's Prize for Fiction.
-Her work often explores themes of trauma, sexuality, and the complexities of the human psyche.
+Eimear McBride is an Irish novelist known for her innovative writing style.
+She gained critical acclaim with her debut novel, 'A Girl Is a Half-formed Thing,' which won several prestigious awards including the Bailey's Women's Prize for Fiction.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.